BandaruMeghana/Neural-Network-Basics/README.md

 - We can see that after epoch 10, the model is overfitting. i.e., although the training loss reduced over the epochs, the validation loss keeps on increasing.
 __Basic feedforward networks with strictly fully-connected layers are not suitable for challenging image datasets.__

+The time taken tp process the MNIST and CIFAR on CPU is 9.80 min and 56.49 min respectively.
+Upon using the GPU's from Google Colab, the time is reduced to 3.77min and 14.71min!!!

 Finally, ```config.py``` has all the parameters that can be played around with!